Poor Excuse for Not Automating Testing

 Testing and Repeatability

-Done correctly, automating testing helps ensure repeatability of testing.
-This is important when we find a defect and we wish to trace the root cause of the problem, the exact set of steps of the test that evoked the defect.
-Of course, configuration management plays a significant role here also, but testing that is not automated has variation, including the dwell time between steps that can be part of the reason we see the defect.
+Done correctly, automating testing helps ensure the repeatability of testing.
+This is important when we find a defect and wish to trace the root cause of the problem, the exact set of steps of the test that evoked the defect.
+Of course, configuration management plays a significant role here also, but testing that is not automated has variations, including the dwell time between steps, that can be part of the reason we see the defect.

 Testing and Time to Market

-Business product time to market pressure requires a balance between engaging and growing the talent along with getting the right quality product into the customer’s hands.
-Experience indicates testing time to be one of those perceived obstacles to launch and moving to an entirely or even predominantly manual testing method will only make this situation worse.
+Business product time-to-market pressure requires a balance between engaging and growing talent and getting the right quality product into the customer’s hands.
+Experience indicates testing time is one of those perceived obstacles to launch, and moving to an entire or predominantly manual testing method will only worsen this situation.

 Product Growth, Testing, and Learning

-Unless a product is a one-time creation, there are plenty of opportunities for developing testing skills of the talent in the subsequent iterations.
-Each new product or new feature will need to be tested (not just regression tested).
-This thinking through the testing, creating the test plan and test cases, even executing these new test cases manually a time or two to make sure we understand how the automated test case should perform are all mechanisms and opportunities for learning.
+Unless a product is a one-time creation, there are plenty of opportunities for developing the testing skills of the talent in subsequent iterations.
+Each new product or feature will need to be tested (not just regression).
+This thinking through the testing, creating the test plan and test cases, and even executing these new test cases manually a time or two to make sure we understand how the automated test case should perform are all mechanisms and opportunities for learning.

 Learning Testing and Senior Personnel

 Our more seasoned or senior test personnel can also help our team become more knowledgeable about testing and critical thinking regarding the product.
-Pairing a more seasoned test talent with a person new to product testing is an opportunity for on the job training.
-It is also possible for your new team members to undergo self-development by reading and studying other works and applying where they are able.
+Pairing a more seasoned test talent with someone new to product testing is an opportunity for on-the-job training.
+It is also possible for your new team members to self-development by reading and studying other works and applying where they can.

 Testing Organizations

-Our new team members can learn also from organizations that promote understanding of product testing.
-The list below are some interesting software testing organizations but there are many more.
+Our new team members can learn also from organizations that promote an understanding of product testing.
+The list below is some exciting software testing organizations, but there are many more.
 As the manager of a test department, I had my entire software test personnel go through the ASTQB certifications process.
-This helped establish the fundamentals of testing the product along with methods for improving the throughput.
-We made heavy use of automated testing and were always increasing that as we conducted manual testing.
+This helped establish the fundamentals of testing the product and improving the throughput.
+We heavily used automated testing and were always increasing that as we conducted manual testing.

 Summary

 Our company needs to provide a safe, quality product to market quickly.
 We can ill afford to delay the launch, lose market share or some other opportunity, or launch a problematic product because we want to grow our personnel.
-The smart approach is to find many ways for your team to learn, but not sacrifice throughput or the quality of vetting of the product through testing.
+The intelligent approach is to find many ways for your team to learn but not sacrifice throughput or the quality of vetting of the product through testing.